isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19990003220 - 0029</div>
 </div>

-Opened in 1929, the Alkaff Lake Gardens was a Japanese-style garden developed by the Alkaffs, a wealthy Arab family.
-As the first Japanese garden in Singapore, the Alkaff Gardens became a place of attraction for both residents and tourists, with its beautiful setting of a lake for rowing boats, landscaped paths, rentable tea houses, and picnic tables under shady trees.
+Opened in 1929, Alkaff Lake Gardens was a Japanese-style garden developed by the Alkaffs, a wealthy Arab family.
+As the first Japanese garden in Singapore, the Alkaff Gardens attracted both residents and tourists, with its beautiful lake where one could row boats, as well as landscaped paths, rentable tea houses, and picnic tables under shady trees.

 <hr>